trendev/apigee_content-type_charset/README.md

 Usually, '`+`' character is interpreted into '`SPACE`' character in `QueryParams` but it remains interesting to see that APIGEE is only performing this translation when `charset` value is set in `Content-Type`.

-> This could be an abnormal behavior.
+## :rotating_light: This could be an abnormal behavior.